Ingmar-de-Vries/DynamicPredictions/README.md

     - In the “experiment” subdirectory, you will find the Matlab script “DynamicPredictions_MEGexperiment.m”
     - You need Psychophysics Toolbox Version 3 (PTB-3) to run this experiment.
     - In the subdirectory “experiment/stimuli”, you will find the 14 unique 5-second-long ballet dancing videos used in the experiment, plus the corresponding and temporally aligned 3D kinematic marker locations at 100 Hz, stored in Matlab matrices.
-    - The experiment script makes use of the following helper scripts or files also present in the experiment directory:
+    - The experiment script makes use of the following helper scripts also present in the experiment directory:
       - “angle2pix.m” – transform degrees of visual angle to pixels on screen
       - “CreateCatchTrials.m” – create pool of catch trials to pick from.